Immerse Your Students in Polar Science

 Energy in the Earth System • Conduction, Convection, and Radiation • Electromagnetic Energy • Phases of Matter • Atoms and Molecules

-- Standards and research-based curricular materials with a polar focus
+• Standards and research-based curricular materials

-- Ways to teach students how to conduct science research projects
+• Ways to teach students how to conduct science research projects

-- Access to real science data sets ready-to-use in the classroom
+• Access to real science data sets ready to use in the classroom

-- Ongoing support from experienced educators and scientists
+• Ongoing support from experienced educators and scientists

 Online Training Sessions